seanstark/sentinel-tools/data_collection_rules/readme.md

       ![dcr-view](/images/dcr-view.png)

-  3. Select JSON View and verify the stream(s) have been udpated
+  3. Select JSON View and verify the stream(s) have been updated

       ![dcr-json](/images/dcr-json.png)